BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 ---
 <br />

-Activating things like buttons, as you might have guessed, is done with the modifiers keys and the space bar.
+Activating things like buttons is done with the modifiers keys and the space bar.

 That concludes our quickstart for now, let's get back to the (fun and) profit.